athempeed/Angular8-ExcelRead/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Special Note:
+at the time of building this app, there was some issue in node module "exceljs".
+Do not get furstated if you face this issue

+     " ../node_modules/exceljs/index.d.ts:1511:34 - error TS2503: Cannot find namespace 'NodeJS'"

+To fix this issue go to excelJs folder inside node_modules and remove the Node Js and line from index.d.ts.